 If you want to bring a mobile phone, you should make sure it is equipped to operate on European frequencies.
 This is not recommended, as is it the most expensive way to communicate with the States.
 Ask your US phone provider what the international charges are, and carefully consider if using your US phone in Greece is an appropriate expense.

-You may also consider purchasing a SIM card in Greece to insert in your phone from the States.
+You may also consider purchasing a SIM card in Greece to insert in your U.S. phone.
 The main mobile phone networks in Greece, all of them accessible with monthly subscription or pay-as-you-go systems are: Vodafone; Cosmote; and, WIND.

 Greece is a beautiful country and has very reliable sunny summer weather.
 There is no better way to appreciate that magnificent weather, the architectural beauty and the dreamy beaches than to walk around for hours!

 Greece enjoys a typically Mediterranean climate, with long hot summers.
-Rhodos has the longest holiday season of all the Greek Islands, and boasts over 300 days of sunshine a year.
-In the summer months the temperatures rise to 77F, and reach 100F in August, with most days seeing almost 12 hours of sun.
-The high temperatures are tempered by the cooling breeze from the 'meltemi' - the strong seasonal winds that blow from the northwest, helping to keep conditions comfortable.
+Rhodes has the longest holiday season of all the Greek Islands, and boasts over 300 days of sunshine a year.
+In May-June the temperatures range between 75F and 86F, with most days seeing almost 12 hours of sun.
+The high temperatures are tempered by the strong seasonal winds that blow from the northwest, helping to keep conditions comfortable.
 Rainfall during the summer months is extremely rare.